 EXPERT: Carly Campbell – Mommy on Purpose

-If you’re looking for quality second-hand goods at an affordable price, thredUp and Facebook Marketplace are two popular picks among our experts.
-On these sites, you can get gently worn and sometimes brand-new items that still have tags on.
+If you’re looking for quality second-hand goods at an affordable price, thredUp, Poshmark, and Facebook Marketplace are three popular picks among our experts.
+These sites can help you get gently worn and sometimes brand-new items that still have tags on them.

-That said, parents don’t recommend buying all of your baby’s items second hand.
+That said, parents don’t recommend buying all of your baby’s items second-hand.
 Car seats, pacifiers, or breast pumps are examples of items you should probably buy brand new.
-Bola recommends buying car seats brand new for safety reasons and because manufacturers update safety features on car seats periodically.
+Bola Sokunbi recommends buying new car seats for security reasons, as manufacturers periodically update safety features.

 Ask for Hand-Me-Downs

-If you don’t want to spend any money at all, ask friends or family if they have used items they no longer need.
-You could discover their kids have only worn items once and gadgets are practically new.
+If you don’t want to spend any money at all, ask friends and family if they have used items they no longer need.

-Whitney Bonds, founder, Tried and True Mom Blogs and financial planner says she didn’t purchase much when having kids.
+Whitney Bonds, financial planner and founder of Tried and True Mom Jobs Blog, says she didn’t purchase much when having kids.

 EXPERT: Whitney Bonds – Tried and True Mom Jobs